 Thunderbolt's Statue and Constable Walker Memorial

 Casting his steely gaze over Uralla's main street, the life sized statue of bushranger Captain Thunderbolt, was produced as a Bicentennial project.
-It was designed and cast by sculptor, Denis Adams and unveiled in 1988.
+It was designed and cast by sculptor, Denis Adams and unveiled in 1988 during witnessed by what is acknowledged as the biggest crowd ever assembled in Uralla!
 Today the statue is popular with tourists and photographers alike.

 A few metres east of the Thunderbolt Statue, is the often over-looked memorial to Constable Alexander Binning Walker, the Officer who brought an end to the bushranger's career.
 The memorial was produced in 1970, at the time of the centenary of the death of Captain Thunderbolt.